Archer6621/ea-runner/README.md

 ```

 ### Parameter specification
-The parameters for the algorithm can be specified in a file located in the same folder as the runner, called `params.json`.
+The parameters for the algorithm can be specified in a file located in the same folder as the runner, called `params.json` (**Make sure to rename it!**).

 It looks like this for my own algorithm:
 ```json